 While there is always room for improvement, the City of Boise implemented the most extensive and inclusive public input process CVI has witnessed from a local government in Idaho.
 Despite the significant barriers presented by COVID19, public outreach included:

-The Zoning Code Rewrite includes new and improved policies to help continue to help protect our open spaces and the tree canopy that makes us the City of Trees.
+The Modern Zoning Code includes new and improved policies to help continue to help protect our open spaces and the tree canopy that makes us the City of Trees.

 -A mapping overlay of the Wildland Urban Interface to help guide decisions around areas where our built environment meets the natural environment.